 However, when I grew up and studied successful and highly intelligent individuals, I realized that academic education neither made them intelligent nor successful.

 I then discovered the disastrous effects of academic education.

 In today’s article, I will share the 5 main implications of academic education that make me doubt its importance.

 1. Academic Education Prepares us to be Workers

 Academic education prepares us to work for other people for the rest of our lives.
 Teachers always told us that getting a high-paying job is the only path to prosperity.
 Therefore, we strived to pass exams so that we become employees and not employers.

-2. Academic Education Makes Us to Have a Wrong Understanding of Intelligence
+2. Academic Education Leads to a Poor Understanding of Intelligence

-School results in people having a wrong understanding of what it means to be intelligent.
-It makes people believe reading and memorizing stuff makes them intelligent, although intelligence means the ability to solve problems.
-Furthermore, school makes people who fail their exams think they are unintelligent while it makes those who pass exams believe they are intelligent.
+School makes us believe reading and memorizing stuff makes us intelligent, although intelligence means the ability to solve problems.
+It makes students who fail their exams think they are unintelligent while it makes those who pass exams believe they are intelligent.